aayushmau5/battleship/README.md

 - When a user plays a game against another player, they will generate a "room id", which is will be stored in an :ets table(or mnesia).
 When another player also plays a game, our application will look up on the table to see any free room.
 On a free room, user will join that room.
 At this point, we will remove that room id from the table.
 - On enemy board click, send the row and col id to another processes liveview, and attack at the position.
 Need to handle styles for hit, and miss.

-## Todo

-- Improve performance
-- Refactor code
-- Fix bug: a flash of enemy board after clicking on play
-- Add auto deploy using GH actions: https://fly.io/docs/app-guides/continuous-deployment-with-github-actions/
-- Add the ability to play against another player
-- If a player leaves the game, another player should be joined with a new player.
-But remove all the attacks from current player, and preserve their ship position.(Basically resetting the game without remove the ship positions)
-- Set pubsub in board component, and let it all handle the internal logic
-- Better design